durysvit/GooD_Autobackuper/README.md

 * ...LineEditIsEmptyException — Path from, Folder ID, Account — raises if one of the fields in the rule creation window is empty — fill in all fields;
 * TokenFileDoesNotExistException — raises if the token file does not exist — log in to Google;
 * CredentialsFileDoesNotExistException — raises if credentials file doesn't exist  — register as a developer in Google Console — see subsection "Before starting the program";
-* FileNotUploadedException — raises if in the file has not been uploaded to Google Drive — check if the Google Drive folder ID is entered correctly; try again later; check your internet connection; re-authorize by deleting the "token.json" file;
+* FileNotUploadedException — raises if in the file has not been uploaded to Google Drive — try again later; check your internet connection; re-authorize by deleting the "token.json" file;
 * EmptyTimeListException — raises if in the Creation rule window, the time list is empty — complete the list with time;
 * NoRowSelectedInTable — raises if no row was selected to delete from table — select the row;
 * TokenFileIsExpiredOrRevokedException — raises if token file is expired or revoked — try delete token file and authorise again;